List of sausages

 This is a list of notable sausages.
-Sausage is a food usually made from ground meat with a skin around it.
+Sausage is a food and usually made from ground meat with a skin around it.
 Typically, a sausage is formed in a casing traditionally made from intestine, but sometimes synthetic.
 Some sausages are cooked during processing and the casing may be removed after.
 Sausage making is a traditional food preservation technique.
 Sausages may be preserved.